 The second open call for SDG good practices, success stories and lessons learned in the implementation of 2030 Agenda is closed on 14 March 2021.
 The purpose of this call is to highlight examples of good practices, including those that could be replicated or scaled-up by others across the globe.

-The results of the Second Open Call will be published in late May 2021.
+The results of the Second Open Call will be published in mid June 2021.

 Click the "SECOND OPEN CALL" tab above fore more information.

 Having questions?
 Check the FAQ for more information.

 First Open Call for SDG Good Practices (2018 – 2019)